-Mortgage Interest Deduction: What’s Deductible in 2019?
+Mortgage Interest Deduction: What’s Deductible in 2021?

-What is the mortgage interest deduction?
+What is the home mortgage interest deduction?

-If the interest you paid the year prior is higher than your standard deduction amount, you’ll want to itemize each of the deductions you qualify for, including the mortgage interest tax deduction.
-Otherwise, it might be more beneficial to take the standard deduction.
+If the interest you paid in the previous year is higher than your standard deduction amount, you’ll want to itemize each of the deductions you qualify for, including the mortgage interest tax deduction.
+Otherwise, it’s likely more beneficial to take the standard deduction.
 Consult a tax professional for additional guidance.

 - Mortgage points, or prepaid interest, paid at closing

 - Late payment charges that aren’t associated with a specific loan service

 - Prepayment penalties assessed for early repayment of your loan

 - Interest paid on the mortgage before the sale date

 - Interest paid through participation in the Hardest Hit Fund and emergency homeowners loan programs